smjeffery22/lighthouse-web-notes/Week-4-Notes.md

 ### ALGORITHMS
 * An algorithm is a set of instructions or steps for accomplishing a specific task
 * In computer science, it is any piece of **code that performs a certain task or solves a particular problem**
+* Running time of algorithm as a function of the size of its input
+  * **Rate of Growth:** how fast a function grows with the input size

 `Algorithm Complexity`
 * How fast or slow a particular algorithm is